Stan Romanek: Child pornography

 Romanek made public allegations that the government had planted the evidence on his computer.
 At the sentencing hearing, Deputy District Attorney Joshua Ritter accused him of deception "to try to place blame on others" and "doctoring evidence" in the form of videos falsely alleging that his computer had been hacked.
 Ritter disclosed that Romanek had even tried to frame his stepson Jacob Shadduck for placing the pornography on the computer; the prosecutor pointed out that even the defense team would not allow such fabricated evidence into court.
 In 2017, Romanek's attorney Ted McClintock stated that his client plans to appeal the conviction.
 To date, no appeal has been filed.
 The implementation of Romanek's mandatory sex offender program had been delayed several times and dragged out, with him making unverified claims that physical illness was keeping him from completely complying with the court orders.

 After claims of illness caused him to miss several court dates during his original sentence, Romanek was resentenced on November 30, 2020, to ten more years of intense supervised probation.
 The judge expressed concern that Romanek was not taking responsibility for his crimes.

+Romanek is set to be resentenced on June 4th, 2025 after accused by prosecutors for violating the terms of his original sentence again.

 Documentary film

 In 2013, J3FILMS produced the documentary Extraordinary: The Stan Romanek Story (105 minutes).
+Following Romanek's arrest in 2014, additional sequences were added to the end of the film disclosing Romanek's charges, as well as Romanek's claims of the government planting the material on his computer.